10 Tips to Improving Hotel Customer Service

 Image

-In a recent Gallup report “The State of the American Workplace”, it was found that employees who are engaged are much more likely to improve customer relationships and drive sales upward by about 20%.
+In a recent Gallup report “The State of the American Workplace”, it was found that employees who are engaged are much more likely to improve customer relationships and drive sales upward by as much as 20%.

 It’s also important to celebrate team triumphs as well as individual contributors who are going above and beyond.
 Employee appreciation events such as team lunches, ice cream socials, game or movie nights help highlight achievements and boost morale.
 People also love working for places that give back.
-Organize a volunteer opportunity for the team to do together.
-Create solid goals for the team to work toward.
-Establishing friendly competitions that align with those goals will keep everyone motivated and on the right track.
+Organizing a volunteer opportunity for the team to do together, creating solid goals for the team to work toward, and establishing friendly competitions that align with those goals will keep everyone motivated and on the right track.

 Schedule a conversation.